utsav-desai/mini_projects/README.md

 # [TicTacToe](/TicTacToe/)

 This is a simple TicTacToe game, but it is played using the webcam and hands.
-I have used Google's Mediapipe for determining the hand coordinated and then some basic Computer Vision/Image Processing tools.(PS: This project was completed in 1 hr ;)
+I have used Google's Mediapipe for determining the hand coordinated and then some basic Computer Vision/Image Processing tools.(PS: This project was completed in 1 hr :P)

 # [Doc scanner](/doc_scanner/)